 - Pour the strawberry mixture through the sieve.

-- When all the juice has dripped through, remove the sieve from the bowl.
+- As soon as all the juice has dripped through, remove the sieve from the bowl.
 The strawberries are very tasty as a breakfast topping to plain yoghurt.

 - Pour the beautifully clear, red liquid into a jug.